 Students are responsible for securing their own housing while at Vermont Law School.
-To help students with their search for housing, Vermont Law School has a rental housing database is comprised of rental properties that local landlords have entered into our site.
-The database is updated regularly and can be searched by many criteria such as number of bedrooms, location, pets allowed, and cost.
-In late spring landlords begin entering their rentals for the next academic year, which begins in late August.
+To help students with their search for housing, Vermont Law School has a rental housing database comprised of rental units that local landlords have posted.
+The database is updated regularly and can be searched by criteria such as number of bedrooms, location, pets allowed, and cost.
+In late spring, landlords begin entering their rentals for the next academic year, which begins in late August.
 When planning campus visits, if you intend to visit rental properties while in town, we strongly encourage making appointments with landlords with as much advance notice as possible (typically 3-5 days) to ensure rental properties are available for showing.

 Additional Housing Resources